Is it possible to bless your husband on a budget?

 15 Pray for him continually

 Prayer is powerful.
-One of the ways I pray for my husband is through making declarations and confessions over his life.
+(See 2 Powerful Keys to Help You Pray for Your Husband More Often) One of the ways I pray for my husband is by making declarations and confessions over his life.

 My foundation is Hebrews 11:1 which says faith is the substance of things hope for, the evidence of things not seen.
 And Matthew 21:18 – 22 where Jesus cursed the fig tree.
 “And whatever you ask in prayer, you will receive, if you have faith.”